goinnn/django-multiselectfield/README.rst

                            (4, 'Item title 2.4'),
                            (5, 'Item title 2.5'))

-    # Because when MultiSelectField gets data from db, it can not know if the values are integers or strings.
+    # Because when MultiSelectField retrieves data from db, it cannot know if the values are integers or strings.
     # In other words, MultiSelectField save the same data for MY_CHOICES2 and MY_INTEGER_CHOICES2
+    # Or in practice it should be the same MY_CHOICES2 and MY_INTEGER_CHOICES2

 1.3 In your settings.py
 -----------------------

-Only you need it, if you want the translation of django-multiselectfield or you need static files.
+Only required if you want the translation of django-multiselectfield or need its static files.

 .. code-block:: python